Citrine Value, Price, and Jewelry Information

 |Inclusions||Natural quartz stones, including citrine, may have liquid, bread crumbs, zebra stripes, two and three phase inclusions, and negative crystals.|

-Citrine makes a fine jewelry stone.
-With no gemstone cleavage, a hardness of 7, stable colors in light, and no special care requirements, it can be used for any jewelry application.
+Citrines make fine jewelry stones.
+With no cleavage and a hardness of 7, they can be used for any jewelry application.
 Like most quartz, it’s available in large sizes.
 Thus, custom gem cutters can easily use this stone for dramatic and intricate cuts.
-This gem is a wonderful option for a large, beautiful stone for an engagement ring.
-Citrines also make excellent carving material.

-This new citrine gem design was inspired by an older cut.
+An older cut inspired this new citrine gem design.
 Gem faceter Mark Oros writes:

 I saw a wonderful gemstone design online that caught my interest.
 With a little research, I discovered it was featured in an article in Lapidary Journal, July 1972, by Wm.
 J. Maloney.
 He named the cut The Beatress.
 Originally, he sawed a sphere into quarters, dopped it, and faceted the pavilion.
 We used the GemCad program to redesign the gemstone for 2017.
 Here is our rendition of this beautiful design.